 What is open enrollment for benefits?

-Open enrollment is an annual period when employees can enrol in or change their employer-provided benefits.
+Open enrollment for benefits is an annual period when employees can enroll in or change their employer-provided benefits.
 It is an essential process for HR and employees as it affects the overall employee benefits administration.

 During open enrollment, employees can review and select from a range of benefits their employer offers, such as health insurance, dental insurance, vision insurance, life insurance, retirement plans, and flexible spending accounts.
 Employees may also be able to add or remove dependents from their coverage and change their coverage levels.